GSA/digitalgov.gov/content/reference-materials.md

 ## Can you easily access supplementary information clarifying the content?

-### Why it’s important
-Gilbert reads at a twelfth-grade level but isn’t familiar with the nuances of a site’s subject matter; to fully understand the site content, he needs easy-to-access contextual information.
+**Why it’s important:** Gilbert reads at a twelfth-grade level but isn’t familiar with the nuances of a site’s subject matter; to fully understand the site content, he needs easy-to-access contextual information.

 ### Steps to take
 - Consider defining technical or other potentially unfamiliar terms in line; this creates a much more continuous reading experience for the user.